KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.1.84
+Version: 0.1.9
 Date: 21-04-2021

 // --------------- VERSION NOTES --------------- //

-Added a fading animation when the player changes levels.
+Added a Spike scene and populated the Cave Level with 2 spike pits which kill the player if he falls on them.

 // --------------- NEW SCENES --------------- //

-N/A
+Spike.tcsn

 // --------------- EDITED SCENES --------------- //

-Doorhitbox.tcsn
+LevelOne.tcsn

 // --------------- NEW SCRIPTS --------------- //

-N/A
+Spike.gd

 // --------------- EDITED SCRIPTS --------------- //

-Doorhitbox.tcsn
+N/A